Abdalla7Ahmed/linux_image/3-kernel/README.md

 ![screen](./images/5.1.png)
 ![screen](./images/5.2.png)

-## note that kernel painc , no file system to nount it
+## note that kernel painc , no file system to mount it